Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

 Note that we are assuming that the flow \textit{into} the channel is constant (up to reflection off the noise), as is indeed the case in our rectangular system.
 In a dumbbell geometry as was used in \cite{BS}, the flow in would also depend on $W$, as the reservoir and the atomic cloud are larger than the entrance to the channel.
 In order to make our discussion here applicable to the dumbbell system, one needs to normalise the flow out of the dumbbell channel by the rate of flow in, which will remove the explicit dependence on $W$.

-The motivation for equation (\ref{rho}) is of course the behaviour of the 1D density profile.
-Generally speaking, $n(x)\sim \exp(-2x/\xi_D)$.
-If $L$ is not large compared to $\xi_D$, the density will not decay to zero within the channel and a large transmission into $R_2$ will be detected.
-In this case the profile in the channel may not look exponential.
-By varying $L$, we can sample the flow rate and therefore the density at different positions and build up a curve that should, hopefully, posses the same spatial dependence as the density profile in a channel long enough to see almost full exponential decay.

 Now, usually, the wavefunction probing the disorder is not monochromatic, but has an energy distribution, as in \cite{BS}.
-Our 1D Gaussian wavepackets also have a non-negligible width which must be accounted for.
-In this case, $c_{1,2}$ capture the fraction of localised/delocalised atoms, and integrals over portions of the energy distribution need to be performed to obtain them: up to the mobility edge for $c_1$ and beyond the mobility edge for $c_2$.
-A further complication is that the localisation length $\xi_D$ would have to be averaged over the energy distribution, of course only integrating up to the mobility edge.
+Our 1D Gaussian wavepackets also have a non-vanishing width in momentum space which ideally should be accounted for, but we will choose a fairly narrow superposition so that a single-energy description is not a bad approximation.